AmrutaKulkarni01/spellings-quiz/README.md

 Parents will see it as a better option to keep kids busy, instead of watching TV or playing games.

+Currrently the app includes 4 types of quiz.
+But it could be easily expanded to include more topics and more spellings.

 Built to use on the go, on the mobile phone, on a tablet or a computer, it is also a nice online platform for adults, who want to learn english language.

 ![Image of spellings-quiz app on different screen sizes](/assets/images/responsive.png)